Skip to main content Skip to footer

 Interview format

 The format of medical school interviews may vary.
-Make sure you read your interview invitation carefully, as it often includes details about the format and topics.
-You can also attend open days, read prospectuses, and visit medical school websites to find out what to expect on the day.
+Make sure you read your interview invitation carefully, as it will include details about the format and topics.
+You can also go to open days, read prospectuses, and visit medical school websites to find out what to expect on the day.

 Examples of medical school interview formats include: